AspeedTech-BMC/socsec/README.md

-# AST2600 Secure Boot
+# ASPEED Secure Boot

-AST2600 support root of trust (RoT) measurement.
-The following chapter will introduce the secure image generation tool `socsec` and otp image generation tool `otptool`.
+ASPEED BMC support root of trust (RoT) measurement.
+The following chapters will introduce the secure image generation tool `socsec` and otp image generation tool `otptool`.

 ## SOCSEC

-This tool is used to generate ast2600 secure boot image.
+This tool is used to generate RoT image.

 ### Usage